|

 • I work with businesspeople and academic professionals who want their website copy or résumés, cover letters, and job search materials to have a fresh and dynamic approach.

 In all areas of my editorial and publishing services practice, I am an advocate for writers and readers.
-I edit with the author perched on one shoulder, and the reader on the other, fostering a virtual dialogue between the two and creating mutual benefit for each.
+I edit with the author perched on one shoulder and the reader on the other, fostering a virtual dialogue between the two and creating mutual benefit for each.
 I am devoted to helping writers navigate a path through the lurching transition that the book industry is experiencing nowadays as we morph from a print world to a new world that combines digital and print modes for avid readers.
 I welcome queries from new and experienced writers, predominantly in nonfiction, and some fiction, with fees quoted upon receipt and consideration of material.

 I am an active participant in numerous literary and cultural organizations.
 Below is a partial list of memberships, affiliations, interests, along with my educational background: